dorelljames/dorellblog/content/blog/programmers-career/index.md

 format: quote
 ---

 I stumbled on this quote last night while I was browsing premium themes.
-Now, you might not agree with me but I believe it&#8217;s true.
-I&#8217;ll just leave it here and maybe you can and try to see if this goes the same for you &#8211; developers / programmers out there? <span class="wp-font-emots-emo-happy"></span>
+Now, you might not agree with me but I believe it's true.
+I'll just leave it here and maybe you can and try to see if this goes the same for you &#8211; developers / programmers out there? <span class="wp-font-emots-emo-happy"></span>

+> I think most programmers spend the first 5 years of their career mastering complexity and the rest of their lives learning simplicity